alchemycodelab/work-with-us/fe-instructor.md

 <img alt="Alchemy lab space with students" style="margin: 10px 0; max-width: 350px;" src="./lab-space-people-BW.jpg">

 We're looking to add a lead instructor to our team experienced in frontend web development.
+Someone looking for the opportunity to crystalize their thoughts on best practices, tips, and patterns for successful web development in 2021.
 Come help shape what web design, development, and an inclusive community, means for a new generation of developers.

 All instruction is currently being offered remotely.
 Alchemy is actively planning what hybrid tech training means in a post-pandemic world.
 We are open to instructors anywhere in the US, but let's discuss what our mutual long term future might look like.